somil-dhawan/Pneumonia-Detection-CNN/README.md

 # Pneumonia-Detection-CNN
 Convolutional Neural Network designed to detect pneumonia using X-Ray images.

+ACHIEVED 96% Validation accuracy for the model.
+Recall - 0.96
+Precision 0.96
 ## 📌 Problem

 Pneumonia is a serious lung infection that requires early diagnosis.